-32 The AF utilized OECD/DAC terminology for its results framework.
+37 The AF utilized OECD/DAC terminology for its results framework.
 Project proponents may use different terminology but the overall principle should still apply

-Outcome 1.1.
+· · · - · · · · · 1 Outcome 1.1.
 Test innovative technology to increase the availability of water for agriculture.
 Ecosystem services and natural resource assets maintained or improved under climate change and variability-induced stress.
 Percentage of households and communities having more secure access to livelihood assets.
 Output 5.1.
 No. and type of natural resource assets created, maintained or improved to withstand conditions resulting from climate variability and change (by type of assets) Output 6.2.
 Type of income sources for households generated under climate change scenario.
 5.1.
 No. of natural resource assets created, maintained or improved to withstand conditions resulting from climate variability and change (by type and scale) 6.1.
 Percentage of households and communities having more secure access to livelihood assets 175,120 Outcome 1.2.
-Standards and policy developed to ensure sustained availability of water for agriculture. tandards and policies in place to integration olicy developed to address the availability of nsure sustained water for agriculture. strategies in vailability of water 7.1.
-No. of policies introduced or adjusted to address climate change risks (by sector) 33,410 Outcome2.1.Additionaladaptationadaptationtechnologiestechnologiesareidentifiedandselectedforscaleup.
+Standards and policy developed to ensure sustained availability of water for agriculture.
+Number of standards and policies in place to address the availability of water for agriculture.
+Output 7.
+Improved integration of climate-resilience strategies into country development plans 7.1.
+No. of policies introduced or adjusted to address climate change risks (by sector) 33,410 Outcome2.1.Additionaladaptationtechnologiesareidentifiedandselectedforscaleup.
 Number of adaptation technologies /models that have been adopted in other areas or 'scaled-up'.
 Output 8.
 Viable innovations are rolled out, scaled 8.2.
 No. of key findings on effective, efficient adaptation practices, products and technologies generated.
 6,675 Outcome 2.2.
 New RE technologies for the agriculture sector mainstreamed Participation by stakeholders in sector and policy planning and implementation in energy development up, encouraged and/or accelerated.
 8.1.
 No. of innovative adaptation practices, tools and technologies accelerated, scaled up and/or replicated.
 17,580